Sanglorian/orcus/Orcus Rulebook - current.md

 You can **Drop Prone** as a free action. **Stand Up from Prone** is a move action.

-To move while prone, you must **Crawl** or use magic such as teleportation.
+To move while prone, you must **Crawl** or use magic such as teleportation (you remain prone after teleporting, but at least you move).
 Every foot of movement while crawling costs 1 extra square, and you provoke opportunity attacks while crawling.

 ## Moving Around Other Creatures